These whole wheat olive oil crackers are so easy to make and are the perfect snack or addition to your lunch table or

-See how easy these whole wheat crackers are to make in this short video:
+See how easy these whole wheat crackers are to make in the short video!

 I can see these olive oil crackers being a regular in snack boxes in the coming months (they already have been in summer camp).
 If my younger one and I don't nibble on them all at home, that is.
 They'd also be great to serve with dips or cheese for a party, too.